PhilT95/athenlyx/docs/blue/tools-network/brim.md

 ![Image](Brim_data/brim_queries_history.png)

-You can also see the 12 premade queries the Brim offers.
+You can also see the 12 pre-made queries the Brim offers.

 Using those queries, you can go through specific zeek log files directly and filter them: